 Scapple from Literature & Latte.
 The easiest and snappiest free form idea organizer.
 I use it to rough out concepts with minimal interference from the tool.
 Simple and well designed.

 Laravel PHP framework for site development.
 Extremely well designed, easy to customize and a joy to work with when you get the hang of it.
 I started with 4.2 and migrated to 5.1, which is a great improvement over the older version.
-I customized and released a couple of packages (Laravel 5.1 Translation Manager and Laravel 5.1 Scaffold Generators) to make development even easier.
+I customized and released a couple of packages (Laravel 5 Translation Manager and Laravel 5 Scaffold Generators to make development even easier.
 There are tons of packages available and non-laravel PHP packages can be easily "wrapped" for Laravel, should the need arise.

 The documentation is oversimplified and you need to get comfortable reading the source code to do more than just basic stuff.
 That said, the source is well worth the read.
-Having started with PHP development two years ago, I find its source a cookbook of elegant solutions.
+Having started with PHP development in 2014, I found its source a cookbook of elegant solutions.

 composerwould run out of memory when executing an

 updateon the 1GB memory machines.
-So deployment failed altogether.
 I was forced to figure out how to deploy without

 composer.
 The benefit is that a new deployment takes a minute or two vs. 10 to 15 that is expected with the 'usual' method.
-Sure it would be nice just to push a new version to GitHub and forget, but cutting the deployment delay has its advantage and did I mention that it actually works, which is a huge benefit.
+Sure it would be nice just to push a new version to GitHub and forget, but cutting the deployment delay has its advantage and did I mention that it actually works, which is a huge benefit all by itself.